-Sony Reader vs Kindle – Sony have been in the ereader market for more then five years and after losing a lot of their market to Amazon and Barnes & Noble, they have bounced back with the new improved Sony ebook reader with Wi-Fi.
+Sony have been in the ereader market for more then 5 years and after losing a lot of their market, they bounced back in the battle Sony vs Kindle with the new improved Sony ebook reader with Wi-Fi.

 Sony Reader vs Kindle